Simply enter your details below and we’ll contact you to arrange your free 30 minute consultation.

 So what did this mean for me?
 The plan was to work as a ‘split’ day, trying to work between four and five hours;

-I used cloud-based tools during the working holidays; primarily Cisco and Microsoft Instant Messaging (IM) apps for quick, ad hoc updates.
-For more formal communications, I used Cisco Jabber, Spark, and WebEx, as well as Microsoft Office/ Dynamics 365 (CRM, Excel, PowerPoint, SharePoint, and Word).
+I used cloud-based tools during the working holidays; primarily Cisco WebEx, and Microsoft Office 365/ Dynamics 365 (CRM, Excel, PowerPoint, SharePoint, and Word).

 For microblogging and social media, I took advantage of the usual suspects including LinkedIn and Twitter; however, I also used some of the automation and social influence/intelligence tools used by our marketing team, such as Hootsuite and Lissted; all tools were 100% cloud-based.